the fresh films reviews

 Review

 Bryan Singer's The Usual Suspects represents the ultimate in audience manipulation and controlled unfolding of a script.
-It is a shamelessly clever movie in which logic is only followed to the degree that it allows McQuarrie and Singer to let their delicate hoax continue to elaborate and suck us in.
-The style, confidence and timing was brilliantly combined in this benchmark mystery film.
+It is a shamelessly clever movie in which logic is only followed to the degree that it allows McQuarrie and Singer to let their delicate hoax continue to elaborate and draw us in.
+The style, confidence and timing were brilliantly combined in this benchmark mystery film.

 The idea is simple, but constantly complicated by Singer's elegant denouement.
-We meet five standard criminals who seem to be set up in a line-up after a robbery none of them did.
+We meet five standard criminals who seem to be set up in a line-up after a robbery none of them committed.
 They develop a plan to get back at the police while earning themselves some money.
-Then they are offered the job of a lifetime by a mysterious stranger who presents himself as a messenger for the enigmatic Keyser Soze.
-But who is Keyser Soze?
+Then they are offered the job of a lifetime by a mysterious stranger who presents himself as a messenger for the enigmatic Keyser Söze.
+But who is Keyser Söze?
 And who can be trusted by whom?

-In many ways, The Usual Suspects is a make or break film, since Singer's direction is constantly balancing on a razor edge.
-But in maintaining suspense throughout and conducting a stylish film noir updated to what was to become a trendsetting way of filmmaking, the film has a magnetic effect which most likely will blind you into complete enjoyment.
-The brilliant cast certainly had fun during the making, with Benicio Del Toro making a name for himself and Kevin Spacey making the transition from a critics' favourite to a big box office star.
-One of the best of the boldly directed, cleverly scripted crime films of the 1990s which will send shivers down your spine.
+In many ways, The Usual Suspects is a make-or-break film, since Singer's direction constantly balances on a razor edge.
+But in maintaining suspense throughout and conducting a stylish film noir updated to what was to become a trendsetting way of filmmaking, the effect remains magnetic.
+The brilliant cast seem to enjoy themselves, with Benicio Del Toro making a name for himself and Kevin Spacey transitioning from a critics' favourite to a major box-office star.
+One of the best of the boldly directed, cleverly scripted crime films of the 1990s, it will send shivers down your spine.

 Quotes